 In 2010, the band released When Moonshine and Dynamite Collide, releasing several singles and music videos to promote it.

 For the first time ever, in honor of Father's Day, Jackyl and Nigel Dupree Band (the latter fronted by vocalist Nigel Thomas Dupree, son of Dupree) are releasing their studio albums simultaneously.
 Best in Show and Up to No Good (the latter being the 2012 album from the Nigel Dupree Band).
-Rowyco (2016) would follow.
+Rowyco (2016) and 30 Coming In Hot (2022) would follow.

 See Less... ⏫